sachdevaanisha/software-architecture-mvc/README.md

 # software-architecture-mvc
- We design a social networking app named as ”Say it on Social” using ScalaPlay framework.
+Designed a social networking app named as ”Say it on Social” using ScalaPlay framework.
 The implementation follows the Model-View-Controller pattern.
 The basic working of the application includes the following functionalities,
 1. A user can register on the web application
 2. A user can login using the correct username and password on the web application
 3. As soon as a user logins the application, he/she can see the explore page with posts posted by the user profiles he/she is following along with the hashtags (topics), he/ she is sub- scribed to.